-I have been involved in computer security since 2005.
+I have been involved in the computer security “circus” since 2005.
 Although I enjoy doing research in really any area of computer security, looking back at my research track it seems that my main interests revolve around various topics under the “cyber security” and “cyber crime” umbrella terms, such as threat analysis and intelligence, malware analysis, mobile security, fraud analysis and detection, web- and social-network security and data visualization.
 A distinctive aspect of my work is that I always strive to follow data-driven or learning-based approaches.
 Indeed, I enjoy doing large-scale measurements.

 Before joining Trend Micro, until Summer 2016 I was an Assistant Professor at Dipartimento di Elettronica, Informazione e Bioingegneria (DEIB), Politecnico di Milano in Italy, where I co-directed the system-security group at the NECST Laboratory, and led several projects with my colleague and advisor Stefano Zanero.
 During my PhD (obtained Cum Laude at Politecnico di Milano), I made contributions in the field of anomaly detection: I developed and tested anomaly-based tools to mitigate Internet threats by (1) avoiding their spread via vulnerable web applications, (2) detecting unexpected activities in the operating system’s kernel (sing of malware infections or compromised processes), and (3) dealing with high number of alerts using alert correlation.